HesbonKayode/hesbonkayode.github.io/README.md

 # hesbonkayode.github.io
 hesbon kayode mocheng is an analytical and tech-savvy professional with a bachelor's degree in A pplied Computer SCience.
+He has a proven track record in data annotation, IT support and IT policy development, having worked with organizations such as Samasource kenya, kibra church of God and ict solutions.
+Hesbons skills include data manipulation, technical support for software and hardware and managing IT systems efficiently.
+He is proficient in laveraging tools to optimize processes and is known for his strong communication skills and ability to thrive in dynamic, fast-pased environments.
+His certisfactions areas such as cybersecurity, advanced excell and information technology highlight his commitent to continuous learning and professional developoment.
+Hesbon's experince in managing data integrity, providing technical support and develope IT policies show case his ability to deliver reliable IT solutions and collaborate effectively with teams.